AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 1. Select **Close** to return to the utility, and then select **Save** in the utility.

-## Set data privacy and add an agent description
+## Set data privacy and edit an agent description

-Use the PI to Data Hub Agent Settings to add a descriptive name for the agent and to configure data privacy.
+Use the PI to Data Hub Agent Settings to edit the descriptive name for the agent and to change the data privacy setting.
 This description appears where the agent is referenced and allows you to search by agent description.
-Data privacy settings control whether a host name of a Data Archive is published and displayed in AVEVA Data Hub.
+The data privacy setting controls whether the host name of a Data Archive is published and displayed in AVEVA Data Hub.
 By default, host names are not published.
 If you opt to have a host name published, it appears in the portal on the `PI to Data Hub Agents` page as shown below:

 ![Agent description and hostname displayed in PI to Data Hub Agents page](../../images/pi-to-ocs-agents-hostname.png)

-To configure data privacy and add an agent description:

 1. Open the PI to Data Hub Agent Configuration Utility.